Gilles Morin: Politics

 He was elected to the Ontario legislature in the 1985 provincial election, defeating incumbent Progressive Conservative Bob MacQuarrie by over 7,000 votes in the Carleton East constituency.
 The Liberal Party formed a minority government after this election, and Morin served as an Assistant Speaker for the next two years.

 He was easily re-elected in the 1987 election.
 From August 2, 1989, to October 1, 1990, he briefly served as a Minister without portfolio responsible for Senior Citizens Affairs in the government of David Peterson.

 Morin was easily returned again in the 1990 election, although the Liberals were upset by the New Democratic Party.
 For the next five years, he served in parliament as Deputy Speaker.

 He faced the most difficult election of his career in the 1995 election, defeating Progressive Conservative Jeff Slater by just over 4,000 votes.
 The Progressive Conservatives won the election, and Morin again served as a Deputy Speaker for the next four years.
 He did not run for re-election in 1999.
 Morin endorsed Dalton McGuinty's bid to lead the Ontario Liberal Party in 1996.

 Later life

-Since 1999, he has been a member of the Ontario Highway Transport Board, which regulates the intercity bus industry.
+In 1999, he became a member of the Ontario Highway Transport Board, which regulates the province's intercity bus industry.